kyma-project/kyma/docs/serverless/05-01-serverless-envs.md

 type: Configuration
 ---

-Configuration of Function's environment variables.
+You can configure environment variables either separately for a given runtime or make them runtime-agnostic using a ConfigMap.

-## Use ConfigMap's key-values to define Function's environment variables.
+## Define environment variables in a ConfigMap

-See example of a Function using the value of the `my-var` key, stored in `my-vars-cm` ConfigMap, as `MY_VAR` environment variable.
+ConfigMaps allow you to define Function's environment variables for any runtime through key-value pairs.
+After you define the values in a ConfigMap, simply reference it in the Function custom resource (CR) through the **valueFrom** parameter.
+See an example of such a Function CR that specifies the `my-var` value as a reference to the key stored in the `my-vars-cm` ConfigMap as the `MY_VAR` environment variable.

 ```yaml
 apiVersion: serverless.kyma-project.io/v1alpha1